Aligorith/emulsion/README.md

  * Ability to measure distances on the images (either as pixels or in physical units, given a mapping factor or a reference scale) -- This requires the ability to render text

  * Panel displaying metadata (e.g. image dimensions, file size, EXIF data) -- This probably requires reimplementing with a more advanced toolkit (e.g. `egui` or `iced`), as the current approach doesn't really allow rendering arbitrary text.

-**Build System Changes**:
- * A working C-compiler is now currently required to build Emulsion

 -- Aligorith (20211229)